Hardware store sells “climate monitor starter pack”

 the consumer is obviously happy about it, comments with “Our hardware store”, a tearful laughing emoji and an “eye-to-monkey”.
 One can assume that the branch manager also has a rather positive attitude toward the activists, or at least doesn’t take the issue too seriously.
 It is also not known whether the adhesive offered works with asphalt at all.
 The hardware store management has probably not given any thought to such subtleties.

-The fact that the climate issue is not taken particularly seriously is certainly not the case with many fellow citizens: on a street in the capital Berlin, there was recently an escalation when a car smashed through a human blockade by climate activists. (cgsc)
+The fact that the climate issue is not taken very seriously is certainly not the case for many fellow citizens: On a street in the capital Berlin, there was recently an escalation when a car smashed through a human blockade by climate activists. (cgsc)

 #Hardware #store #sells #climate #monitor #starter #pack